benjmin-r/squeakyvessel.com/_drafts/2015-03-22-mature-engineers.md

 #### Empathy

+Empathy is noting, and better even knowing, the situation another person is in.

-Empathy really is one of my favourite words and concepts.
+And it's really is one of my favourite words and concepts.
 Without empathy you cannot be effective or even successful in working together with others.

 You need to be empathic to resolve more conflicts than you create and therefore providing value to and with others.
 And so empathy is an absolutely required skill for mature developers.

 Empathy enables understanding others’ goals.
-But before that, one must have a
+But before that, one must have a real interest in getting to know their peers.
+What is it that motivates them?

-XXX work further on this.

-Understand goals of others
-Real interest in getting to know their peers

-they know how frustration and happiness for
-Putting conscious effort into getting to know others is crucial for this.
+What do they get passionate about?
+What makes them happy?
+What frustrates them?
+Knowing those things about someone actually means having a somewhat real relationship with that person.
+And that is the basis for empathizing with them.

+Without a relationship with that other person, you can still try to know about someone else's situation, but you're making assumptions at best if you don't know the other person.
+And assumptions can be wrong.

+Another aspect which makes empathy an easy concept in theory but more complex in reality is, that it can and is easily mistaken with sympathy.
+Sympathy is empathy plus actually feeling the other person's feelings.
+Which is not always helpful.
+It may even be confusing, because it may reinforce your belief that your assumptions about another person's situation are correct.

 #### Excellent Communicator